 Each disc is made up of two parts: the annulus fibrosus and the nucleus pulposus.

-Annulus is made of water and type I collagen fibers which are oriented at different angles horizontally to create the strength.
+The annulus is made of water and type I collagen fibers which are oriented at different angles horizontally to create the strength.
 Water and proteoglycans are other constituents.

 Multiple layers or lamellae of collagen fibers arranged in a unique circumferential orientation along the disc periphery.

-Each lamella is oriented at a 30 degree angle to the horizontal axis of the disc, and this pattern alternates in successive lamellae.
+Each lamella is oriented at a 30-degree angle to the horizontal axis of the disc, and this pattern alternates in successive lamellae.
 The outer collagen fibers attach to the ring apophysis, and the inner layers attach to the end plate surround the nucleus.

 High collagen/ low proteoglycan ratio makes the disc flexible enough.